highlevellogic/achieve/README.md

-  context.parms      // Parameters sent with the request context.dirPath    // The current application path on your computer context.load       // The JavaScript Servlet load() method (see above) context.allowAsync // Set to true if your servlet app is asynchronous and you handle the response.
+  context.parms      // Parameters sent with the request context.dirPath    // The current application path on your computer context.load       // The JavaScript Servlet load() method (see above) context.allowAsync // Set to true if you handle the response in an asynchronous process.
 </code></pre>
 </section>